symbol/symbol-docs/source/concepts/namespace.rst

     Extending a namespace duration; ``0.000001 cat.currency`` per block Creating a subnamespace; ``0.0001 cat.currency``

-The **network dynamically adjusts the namespace rental fees** over time.
-To calculate the **effective rental fee**, the network multiplies the default value set in the configuration by the median :doc:`network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
+ To calculate the effective rental fee, the network multiplies the default value set in the configuration by the :doc:`median network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
 In case there are zero multipliers, these are replaced by the :properties:`defaultDynamicFeeMultiplier <config-network.properties#L20>` before the median calculation.

 ******
 Guides